 2050 Vista Parkway

 Policy Guidelines "Background Screening in Youth Sports".
 Document can be downloaded and provides good information and resources regarding background checks and child protection policies and procedures development.

 Stop It Now!

 Helpline: 1-888-PREVENT (773-8368)

 An organization focused on stopping sexual abuse of children.
 It provides its Circles of Safety training program that is "adaptable to any youth serving environment, and for any audience of adults in caregiving and/or protective roles."
+There are some online free webinars and other online resources.
 Contact them for consultation and further information.